shtse8/DartScript/memory-bank/activeContext.md

 - **VNode as Build Output:** Confirmed `VNode` as the standard return type for `build()`.
 The renderer now expects this structure.
-- **Renderer Update Strategy:** The renderer still uses full content replacement but now operates on the `VNode` structure.
-Diffing is the next major step.
+- **Renderer Update Strategy:** Moved from full `innerHTML` replacement to a basic diffing/patching approach within the `_patch` function.
+It handles common cases but needs further optimization (e.g., keyed children).
 - **VNode Location:** Decided to place `VNode` within the `component` package to avoid circular dependencies with the `renderer`.
 - **WASM Loading:** Confirmed `app_bootstrap.js` approach.